 Yasmeen Ismail is an award-winning, London based illustrator and animator with a love of inks, paints and watercolours, and an interest in paper craft, design, typography and collage.
 She hails from Ireland and graduated from art school in Dublin in 2002.
 She is now based in London.

 Alan Isler was born in London in 1834.
 His first novel, The Prince of West End Avenue, was acclaimed on both sides of the Atlantic.
 In America it won the National Jewish Book Award and was one of the five fiction nominees for the 1994 National Book Critics Circle Award.
 In Britain it won the Jewish Quarterly Fiction Award.
-He is also the author of another novel, Kraven Images, and a collection of novellas, The Bacon Fancier.
+He is also the author of the novels, Kraven Images and Clerical Errors, and a collection of novellas, The Bacon Fancier.

 Kazuo Ishiguro was born in Nagasaki, Japan, on November 8, 1954.
 Books include Never Let Me Go (made into a film), When We Were Orphans, The Unconsoled, An Artist Of A Floating World, A Pale View of Hills and Nocturnes.
 In 1995, Ishiguro was named to the Order of the British Empire for his contributions to literature.
 He lives in London

 Rupert Isaacson is British but lives with his family in Texas, USA.
 He is an ex-professional horse trainer and founding director of the Indigenous Land Rights Fund, a non-profit organization that helps threatened and displaced indigenous tribes obtain tenure of their ancestral land.
 He is the author of The Healing Land: A Kalahari Journey 'full of mystery, magic and strange coincidence'.
 His journalism and travel writing has appeared in the Daily Telegraph, Esquire, National Geographic, Independent on Sunday, Conde Nast Traveller, Daily Mail and The Field.

 Robert Irwin is a publisher and writer of fiction and non-fiction.
 His works of non-fiction include The Arabian Nights, Islamic Art, Night & Horses & the Desert and The Alhambra.